7 Useful Products With a Lifetime Guarantee

 It’s worth it to splurge on a new pair of shoes or a set of good knives if you know they'll last forever—or if they don't, that their maker will repair or replace them for free.
 Here’s a round-up of seven useful everyday items that come with a manufacturer's lifetime guarantee.

-$320 is a steep price to pay for a 5 ½ quart Dutch Oven.
+We know that $340 seems like a steep price to pay for a 5 ½ quart Dutch Oven.
 However, plenty of cooking enthusiasts are willing to shell out top dollar for iconic French cookware manufacturer Le Creuset’s enamel cast-iron pots, casserole dishes, and skillets.

 The colorful kitchen tools are attractive and durable, plus they distribute heat evenly.
 An added bonus?
 Each item comes with a lifetime limited warranty.
 "Defective cookware will be replaced free of charge, or replaced by a similar product or one of equivalent value if the product is no longer in production," Le Creuset’s website states.